SushiInGit/np_csv_converter/resources/help/phoneHelp.md

 ### Overview
-- **Information**:
+- **Disclaimer**:
-This tool operates using your local browser memory (no data is stored online).
+  This tool operates using your local browser storage (no data is stored online).
 If you use "Incognito Tabs" or similar features, all data will be lost after restarting your browser or computer.
 To retain data for as long as possible, avoid these browser features, although it is ultimately your choice.

 - **Upload Subpoenas**:
   Please upload unedited Excel files in the uploader (indicated by the cloud icon [top left]).
 This ensures optimal functionality and compatibility.

 - **Import Phone Contacts**:
     To import your phone contacts, copy them from your Excel file, text document, or in-game MDT and paste them into the designated text box (indicated by the phone icon [top left]).